ViciousSquid/Dosidicus/README.md

 - Part **educational neuro tool**, part **sim game**, part **fever dream**
 - A unique intersection of 1990s retro-gaming aesthetic and modern computational neuroscience.
-- [Build-your-own neural network](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) - learn neuroscience by raising a squid that **might develop irrational fears**
+- [Build-your-own neural network](https://github.com/ViciousSquid/Dosidicus/wiki/Brain-Designer) - learn how an NN works  by **raising one as a pet**

 ### Compiled binaries for Windows, Mac and Linux: [see Releases](https://github.com/ViciousSquid/Dosidicus/releases) page